 All Screenings: Pre-recorded introduction from Kate Rennebohm, co-host of The Akerman Year, a podcast miniseries on the work of filmmaker Chantal Akerman

-A singular work in film history, Chantal Akerman’s landmark 1975 film meticulously details, with a sense of impending doom, the daily routine of a middle-aged widow (Delphine Seyrig)—whose chores include making the beds, cooking dinner for her son, and turning the occasional trick.
+A singular work in film history, Chantal Akerman’s landmark 1975 film meticulously details, with a sense of impending doom, the daily routine of a middle-aged widow (Delphine Seyrig) — whose chores include making the beds, cooking dinner for her son, and turning the occasional trick.
 In its enormous spareness, Akerman’s film seems simple, but it encompasses an entire world.
 Whether seen as an exacting character study or one of cinema’s most hypnotic and complete depictions of space and time, JEANNE DIELMAN is an astonishing, compelling movie experiment, one that has been analyzed and argued over for decades.
-New DCP Restoration.

 “As in a Hitchcock picture, the explosion itself is of no real consequence; what keeps you engaged and alert is the sight of the timer on the bomb counting down and down and down toward zero.
 What matters in JEANNE DIELMAN isn't the reductive destination but the incrementally nerve-wracking journey, in which a dropped spoon or a lid not replaced immediately on a jar portends emotional catastrophe.” —Mike D’Angelo, Nashville Scene